 Content Covered by the ACT English Test

 Six elements of effective writing are included in the English Test: punctuation, grammar and usage, sentence structure, strategy, organization, and style.
-The questions covering punctuation, grammar, and sentence structure make up the Usage/Mechanics subscore.
+The questions covering punctuation, grammar and usage, and sentence structure make up the Usage/Mechanics subscore.
 The questions covering strategy, organization, and style make up the Rhetorical Skills subscore.

-- Style (16%).
-Questions in this category test how well you select precise and appropriate words and images, maintain the level of style and tone in an essay, manage sentence elements for rhetorical effectiveness, and avoid ambiguous pronoun references, wordiness, and redundancy.
+- Style (15-20%).
+Questions in this category test how well you choose precise and appropriate words and images, maintain the level of style and tone in an essay, manage sentence elements for rhetorical effectiveness, and avoid ambiguous pronoun references, wordiness, and redundancy.

 Back to English Test description